 Remember, Google looks for high-quality content that matches the user’s search intent.

 Use your keyword and audience research to create content.
 Focus on quality over quantity.
-You can create different forms of content, including:
+You can also create different forms of content, including:

 - Blog posts